 Words and terms used in this ordinance shall have the meanings set forth in Section 3.2 below.
-Words and terms which are not defined in Section 3.2 but are defined in the Zoning Ordinance shall have the meanings set forth in the Zoning Ordinance.
+Words and terms which are not defined in Section 3.2 but are defined in the Zoning Ordinance of the Town of Freeport, Maine shall have the meanings set forth in the Zoning Ordinance.
 Words and terms which are not defined in either Section 3.2 or in the Zoning Ordinance shall have their customary dictionary meanings.
 Where the definitions set forth in Section 3.2 of this ordinance include regulations, restrictions, limitations, prohibitions, criteria, or standards, the definitions constitute enforceable requirements of this ordinance.